Can You Take a Loan for Legal Fees? Getting Money for Your Lawsuit

 - Pass the merits test by showing a good reason to bring or defend the case under the law

 - Have a claim which is handled by the LAB.
-For example, the LAB does not handle defamation cases.
+For example, the LAB does not handle criminal cases or defamation cases.

 Legal aid does not mean all your legal fees are covered.
-You may be required to contribute towards legal costs in respect of the amount of work done for your case.
-The contribution payable is assessed based on your financial means, the type of claim you have, the amount of work done for you, and the amount of money recovered in your claim.
+You may be required to contribute towards legal costs in respect of the work done for your case.
+The contribution payable is assessed based on:

-Legal aid is also subject to restrictions such as any costs orders that were made in your favour being paid to the LAB , and not to you.
+Legal aid is also subject to restrictions such as the paying of any costs orders made in your favour to the LAB, and not to you.
 Generally, in civil cases, costs orders are made in favour of the “winner” of the case.
 This allows the “winner” to recover a portion of his or her legal costs from the “losing” party.